gchure/phd/docs/src/chapter_08/section_06_entropy.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Our thermodynamic model for the fold-change in gene expression coarse-grains the regulatory architecture to a two state model, meaning many of the rich features of regulation such as vibrational entropy, the material properties of DNA, and the occupancy of the repressor to the DNA are swept into the effective energetic parameters.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Our thermodynamic model for the fold-change in gene expression coarse-grains the regulatory architecture to a two-state model, meaning many of the rich features of regulation such as vibrational entropy, the material properties of DNA, and the occupancy of the repressor to the DNA are swept into the effective energetic parameters.
 As temperature was never perturbed when this model was developed, modeling these